-During a recent presentation I conducted during the Association of Independent School Admission Professionals (AISAP) Summer Institute, I spoke about how we implemented inbound marketing at Sewickley Academy.
-It all began in the fall of 2008 after the stock market fell and the economy began to slow.
-We found that our interest indicators (Inquiries, Visits, and Applications) trailed the stock market by about a month and we needed to do something about the drop.
+During a presentation I conducted during the Association of Independent School Admission Professionals (AISAP) Summer Institute, I spoke about how we implemented inbound marketing for my school.
+It all began in the fall of 2008 after the stock market fell, and the economy began to slow.
+We found that our interest indicators (Inquiries, Visits, and Applications) trailed the stock market by about a month, and we needed to do something about the drop.

 Our first reaction was to run to what we knew best – so we launched an outbound marketing campaign using traditional advertising in the newspaper, billboards, signs in the airport, and direct mail.
-Although we’ve always tracked our inquiry sources, we stepped up our tracking efforts with this campaign in the hopes of determining our true return on investment (ROI).
-Although we had some positive anecdotal feedback from current parents we were unable to trace any new students to our efforts.
-Talk about a disappointment…
+Although we’ve always tracked our inquiry sources, we stepped up our tracking efforts with this campaign in the hopes of determining our actual return on investment (ROI).
+Although we had some positive anecdotal feedback from current parents, we were unable to trace any new students to our efforts.
+Talk about disappointment!

-Our new reaction was to run to social media.
+Our next reaction was to run to social media.
 Our thought was that if we launched a school twitter account, school Facebook page, and school YouTube Channel that would solve all of our problems.
 It didn’t!
-Social media, by itself, ended up like hanging out a singles bar.
-We got a few phone numbers, had a good time, but nothing meaningful materialized out of our social media efforts with regard to our interest indicators.
+Social media, by itself, will not solve your enrollment problems.
+Our experience with social media was problematic because it is very hard to convert a prospective family while they are on social media.
+When I say, convert, I mean convert them from an anonymous visitor to a known family by getting their email address.

 Although we failed with outbound marketing and social media by itself, I don’t regret those outcomes because it forced us to find inbound marketing.
-We began implementing our inbound marketing strategy in the follow way:
+We began implementing our inbound marketing strategy for my school in the following way:

 - Determine Keywords